dimedis-gmbh/garage-operator/README.md

 # Garage Kubernetes Operator

-A Kubernetes operator for managing Garage Object Storage clusters, built with Kubebuilder.
+A Kubernetes operator for managing Garage Object Storage clusters, built with Kubebuilder and Claude AI using VS Code Agent.

 ## Description